Andrew-Raz-ACRV/Robotics-Club-Robot-arm/README.md

 ![alt text](https://github.com/Andrew-Raz-ACRV/Robotics-Club-Robot-arm/blob/master/QUTRCWallpaper.png)

 # Robotics-Club-Robot-arm
 This project is part of the 2018 workshop series for the QUT Robotics club.
 It is based on the unit called Introduction to Robotics which is a subject focussed on the control of a Robotic arm and the application of computer vision processes.
 For half the project, the focus was on developing our own brand of robotic arms (Armageddon) with a position-based inverse kinematics controller that made the toolpoint of the robot follow a trajectory given by keyboard presses.
 The second half expanded the work towards an autonomous picking system where the robot uses a camera to see a ball, given some reference points to its frame of reference, and plan a trajectory to pick up the ball and place it into a box.
+There is also additional code to teleoperate the arm using a USB gamepad.

 ![alt text](https://github.com/Andrew-Raz-ACRV/Robotics-Club-Robot-arm/blob/master/Robot%20Arm%20pic1.png)